mhagstrand/slate/source/includes/_changelog_2016.md

 ## May

+### Themes: Stencil Cornerstone theme 1.2.1 released

+Version 1.2.1 of the Stencil Cornerstone theme is now available.
+This maintenance release corrects a bug that allowed shoppers to add items to their cart without selecting those items' required options.
+It also corrects an Internet Explorer 10–specific bug that blocked shoppers from editing cart contents and certain other functions.

+For details, please see the Cornerstone 1.2.1 [release notes](https://stencil.bigcommerce.com/v1.0/docs/release-notes-cornerstone-121-theme).

+Once once you have pulled the latest code from the [Stencil repo](https://github.com/bigcommerce/stencil), you can access this version by checking out its tag, using: `git checkout v1.2.1`

+### API: List Orders endpoint adds email filter

+The List Orders endpoint now allows filtering by customer email address.
+We have added the `email` field to the list of filters on the [List Orders reference page](api/v2/orders/#list-orders).

+### API: Apps can now request new auth scopes after publication

+Apps for BigCommerce stores can now request new OAuth scopes after publication.
+To grant these new scopes, merchants no longer need to uninstall and reinstall the app.

+For details (including how to make sure your apps are compatible with this new option), please see [this earlier advisory](#auth-scopes-advisory).

+We have updated our [app registration](/api/v2#registration) instructions, and our [app installation/update](/api/v2#installation) reference and diagram, to cover token exchanges that provide new scopes for installed apps.

+### Stencil Cornerstone 1.2 theme released; adds logo positioning

+Version 1.2 of the Stencil Cornerstone theme is now available.
+This release allows merchants to use Theme Editor to globally align their store's logo left, center, or right.
+There are also several minor bug fixes.

+For details, please see the Cornerstone 1.2 [release notes](https://stencil.bigcommerce.com/v1.0/docs/release-notes-cornerstone-12-theme).

+Once once you have pulled the latest code from the [Stencil repo](https://github.com/bigcommerce/stencil), you can access this version by checking out its tag, using: `git checkout v1.2.0`

 ### Store Information endpoint adds "features" array

 The Store Information endpoint now provides a `features` array, whose elements flag features that affect app compatibility or functionality.
 This array's initial `stencil_enabled` (Boolean) element indicates whether a store is using a Stencil theme, as in this example: